51st state: Central America

-Due to geographical proximity of the Central American countries to the U.S., which has powerful military, economic, and political influences, there were several movements and proposals by the United States during the 19th and 20th centuries to annex some or all of the Central American republics (Costa Rica, El Salvador, Guatemala, Honduras with the formerly British-ruled Bay Islands, Nicaragua, Panama which had the U.S.-ruled Canal Zone territory from 1903 to 1979, and Belize, which is a constitutional monarchy and was known as British Honduras until 1973).
+Due to geographical proximity of the Central American countries to the U.S., with its powerful military, economic, and political influences, there were several movements and proposals by the United States during the 19th and 20th centuries to annex some or all of the Central American republics (Costa Rica, El Salvador, Guatemala, Honduras with the formerly British-ruled Bay Islands, Nicaragua, Panama which had the U.S.-ruled Canal Zone territory from 1903 to 1979, and Belize, which is a constitutional monarchy and was known as British Honduras until 1973).
 However, the U.S. never acted on these proposals from some U.S. politicians; some of which were never delivered or considered seriously.
 In 2001, El Salvador adopted the U.S. dollar as its currency, while Panama has used it for decades due to its ties to the Canal Zone.

 Cuba

-In 1854 the Ostend Manifesto was written, outlining the rationale for the U.S. to purchase Cuba from Spain, implying taking the island by force if Spain refused.
-Once the document became published, many northern states denounced the document.
+In 1854, the Ostend Manifesto outlined a rationale for the U.S. to purchase Cuba from Spain, implying that it might take the island by force if Spain refused.
+Once the document was published, many Northern states denounced it.

 In 1859, Senator John Slidell introduced a bill to purchase Cuba from Spain.

 Cuba, like many Spanish territories, wanted to break free from Spain.
 A pro-independence movement in Cuba was supported by the U.S., and Cuban guerrilla leaders wanted annexation to the United States, but Cuban revolutionary leader José Martí called for Cuban nationhood.
 When the U.S. battleship Maine sank in Havana Harbor, the U.S. blamed Spain and the Spanish–American War broke out in 1898.
-After the U.S. won, Spain relinquished claim of sovereignty over territories, including Cuba.
+After the U.S. won, Spain relinquished its claim of sovereignty over most of its remaining territories, including Cuba.
 The U.S. administered Cuba as a protectorate until 1902.
-Several decades later in 1959, the Cuban government of U.S.-backed Fulgencio Batista was overthrown by Fidel Castro who subsequently installed a Marxist–Leninist government.
-After Castro nationalized private properties that were mostly owned by American companies, the U.S. refused to trade with Cuba, Cuba allied with the Soviet Union who imported Cuban sugar, Cuba's main export.
-The government installed by Fidel Castro has been in power ever since.
-In 2016, the U.S. eased trade and travel restrictions against Cuba that had been put in place as a consequence of the Bay of Pigs Invasion and the Cuban Missile Crisis.

 Dominica

-In 1898, one or more news outlets in the Caribbean noted growing sentiments of resentment of British rule in Dominica, including the system of administration over the country.
-These publications attempted to gauge sentiments of annexation to the United States as a way to change this system of administration.
+In 1898, one news outlet in the Caribbean noted growing sentiments of resentment of British rule in Dominica, including its system of administration.
+The publication attempted to gauge sentiments concerning annexation to the United States as a way to change this system of administration.

 Dominican Republic

-On June 30, 1870, the United States Senate took a vote on an annexation treaty with the Dominican Republic, but it failed to proceed.
+On June 30, 1870, the United States Senate voted against an annexation treaty with the Dominican Republic.